mohamminchgit/mohamminchgit/README.md

-### Hey, I'm Mohammad Amin Cheraghian! 🚀 | Tech Explorer
+### Hey, I'm Mohammad Amin Cheraghian! 🚀 | Tech Explorer & AI Enthusiast

-**Interests:** I'm all about diving into coding and AI!
-I love crafting creative projects like Telegram bots using the power of AI.

-**Currently Learning:** Digging into programming concepts, algorithms, and AI tools like Python.
-AI is my co-pilot on this journey!

-**Looking to Collaborate:** Excited to team up on cool projects like Telegram bot development or AI-driven ideas.
-Got something creative?
-Let’s chat!

-**Reach Me:** Find me on Telegram at [@mohamminch](https://t.me/mohamminch)

-**Fun Fact:** I'm not your typical coder—I build projects by mastering concepts and teaming up with AI.
-Also, I’m a football fanatic, love my family, and can’t get enough of that keyboard-typing sound! ⚽⌨️
+I’m not a programmer, but I bring ideas to life with the help of AI.

+**🧠 What I’m into:**
+Learning by building.
+Whether it's a smart Telegram bot or a tool powered by AI, I love experimenting and turning sparks of curiosity into real things.

+**🔍 Currently digging into:**
+Programming foundations, algorithms, and Python—AI is my co-pilot and I'm learning how to fly smarter, not just harder.

+**🤝 Open to collaboration:**
+Got a wild or creative project idea?
+Especially something around bots or AI?
+Count me in.
+Let’s build something cool together.

+**📬 Reach out:**
+I’m most active on Telegram — [@mohamminch](https://t.me/mohamminch).
+Drop a message, say hi, or pitch an idea!

+**⚽ A bit more about me:**
+I’m a football fanatic, family means the world to me, and honestly... the sound of typing on a mechanical keyboard?
+Pure joy.
+Building with AI, learning by doing, and having fun along the way—that’s the vibe.